eladkatz/AudiobookPlayer/PLAYERVIEW_HIERARCHY.md

 **Location:** `chapterNavigationSection` header (lines 422-426)

 **Problem:**
-- On iPhone, Speed and Sleep Timer buttons appear in TWO places:
+- On iPhone, Speed, Sleep Timer, and AI Magic buttons appear in TWO places:
   1. In `chapterNavigationSection` header (when compact)
   2. Not in `controlButtonsSection` (iPhone layout)